JieSun1990/Predicting_Japanese_Encephalitis/README.md

 ### On correlated features
 In general, boosting and bagging produce excellent predictions despite major correlation among variables.
 This is great advantage of these advanced methods for healthcare-related data science problems, where multicolinearity is common.

-In this problem, a number of features are correlated, as seen from the JE_PCA.ipynb.
+In this problem, a number of features are correlated, as seen from the **Notebooks/JE_PCA.ipynb**.
 ![pca.png](https://i.postimg.cc/v8VSqvGZ/pca.png)](https://postimg.cc/0r9frD6T)